 - Eventually, this dialectic resolved itself so that the slave can become notionally free and independent, but the land he works is still owned, under a feudalistic system, where the worker paid the land owner rent and a share of the profits of his labours.

-- That contradiction in turn becomes capitalism.
+- That contradiction is resolved in turn to become Capitalism.

 - Those contradictions give rise to Socialism, as described above.